Common Pill/patch/ring Questions

-Do I have to be 16 years old to start taking The Contraceptive Pill?
+Do I have to be 16 years old to start using any form of contraception?

 No you do not, you will be asked a few questions to ensure that you are safe and not being pressured into having sex against your will.
 You may want to read Sex and the Law

-How do I start the first pack of pills?
+How do I start the Pill/patch/ring? (not progesterone pill ie. Cerelle)

-These instructions apply to most types of combined pill.
-You can start the pill anytime in your menstrual cycle if you are sure you are not pregnant.
-You can also start the pill up to, and including, the fifth day of your period and you will be protected from pregnancy immediately.
+These instructions apply to most types of combined pill/patch/ ring.
+You can start anytime in your menstrual cycle if you are sure you are not pregnant.
+You can also start up to, and including, the fifth day of your period and you will be protected from pregnancy immediately.
 Talk to your doctor or nurse about this and whether you need to use additional contraception for the first seven days.
-If you start the pill at any other time in your menstrual cycle you will need to use additional contraception, such as condoms, for the first seven days of pill taking.
+If you start at any other time in your menstrual cycle you will need to use additional contraception, such as condoms, for the first seven days.

 How important is it that I take the pill at the same time?